top of page

 Medium-firm mattresses typically:

-• provide some cushioning
+• provide moderate cushioning

 • adapt better to side and back sleeping

-• reduce pressure without sacrificing support
+• reduce pressure without sacrificing alignment

 The right choice depends on how and where your body needs support, not just preference.